ulosino/.github/CONTRIBUTING.md

 - 'Flavours' that target different market segments are considered different OSs.
 For example "Pin Oak Desktop" and "Pin Oak Server" would have different OS pages.
 However "Pin Oak GNOME" and "Pin Oak Plasma" would not;
 - If applicable, enter the version of the OS that you are writing on.
 We review OSs and, if the description and metadata still apply, update the version;
 - For operating systems which are not versioned or use a "rolling release" system, the version, and;
 - To ensure consistency, we prefer you write in Commonwealth (British) English and minimise usage of styled (bold, italic, etc) text.
-Write within the Contribution Code of Conduct.
+Write within the Code of Conduct.

 ## Making a contribution